eltonarreza/Time-Series-Forecasting-Project/README.md

 - **LightGBM Regressor**
   - Hyperopt fine-tuning with early stopping

-All models were evaluated using RMSE and MAE metrics.
+All models were evaluated using RMSE metric.

 ---

-## 🔁 Hybrid Models
+## Hybrid Models

 Two hybrid strategies were implemented: